influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withCrlDistributionPoints(crlDistributionPoints)
 ```

-The CRL distribution points is an X.509 v3 certificate extension which identifies the location of the CRL from which the revocation of this certificate can be checked.
-If not set, certificates will be issued without distribution points set.
+"The CRL distribution points is an X.509 v3 certificate extension which identifies the location of the CRL from which the revocation of this certificate can be checked.
+If not set, certificates will be issued without distribution points set."

 ### fn spec.ca.withCrlDistributionPointsMixin